 3. Asian Paints

-Asian Paints is a major player in the Indian paint industry, and their hoardings are known for their creative and colorful designs.
+Asian Paints is a major player in the Indian paint industry, and their hoardings are known for their creative and colourful designs.
 They often use puns or wordplay to grab attention, and their hoardings can be quite humorous at times.

 FAQs on Hoarding Advertising